edvin/pillar/docs/getting-started/index.md

 ## ✅ Hello Pillar

 We’ll create a minimal **Document** aggregate with a single event and persist it using an **AggregateSession**.
-This keeps the first run simple; the tutorial adds command/query buses and registries later.
+This keeps the first run simple by not introducing a command step yet; the tutorial adds command/query buses and registries later.

 ### 1) ID value object